mouhamaadibrahim/mouhamaadibrahim.github.io/projects.md

 ## Project 1: Android App Metrics Analysis (2010-2018 Data)

-**Summary**: This project analyzes over 10,000 Android apps to understand the factors driving app success in a highly competitive environment.
+**Summary**: This capstone project, completed during my internship at **Zaka AI** in **January 2024**, analyzes over **10,000 Android apps** to understand the factors driving app success in a highly competitive environment.
 By leveraging data from the Google Play Store (2010-2018) and focusing on genre, audience, and seasonality, the analysis introduces a unique "Deviation Metric" model that provides actionable insights for app developers.

 **Key Insights**:
-- Improved data quality by 75% by cleaning and processing data in R, removing duplicates, and imputing missing values.
+- **Improved data quality by 75%** by cleaning and processing data in **R**, removing duplicates, and imputing missing values, enabling robust analysis in **Power BI** for business intelligence.
-- Developed a 'Deviation Metric' model in Power BI to evaluate app performance against key variables, revealing:
+- Developed a 'Deviation Metric' model in **Power BI** to evaluate app performance against key variables, revealing:
-  - A **250% rise** in arcade game downloads supporting the stress-relief theory.
+  - A **250% rise** in arcade game downloads supporting Dr. Warburton's stress-relief theory, highlighting the psychological impact of game genres.
-  - A **450% surge** in communication app downloads, emphasizing the importance of human interaction.
+  - A **450% surge** in communication app downloads, emphasizing the importance of human interaction and value-centric apps.
-  - A **310% spike** in app downloads during summer, suggesting optimal release timing.
+  - A **310% spike** in app downloads during summer, suggesting optimal release timing for maximum user acquisition.
-  - A **200% higher download rate** among pre-teens and teens, guiding targeted marketing and app design.
+  - A **200% higher download rate** among pre-teens and teens, guiding targeted marketing and app design strategies to maximize engagement and retention.

 ### Key Elements:

 1. **Why Focus on Genre Instead of Category?**